Removing the Identity Barrier for Office 365 Migrations

 Azure AD Connect requires you deploy a new dedicated server that connects to your Active Directory, copies the password hash, secures it again by hashing the hash, and then stores it in Azure Active Directory for Office 365.
 Azure AD then handles authentication requests directly, without federation.
 Often, this approach is called “Same Sign-On.”
 It may seem ideal for Azure AD Connect to store Active Directory password hashes in Azure AD, since it doesn’t require deployment of ADFS servers and infrastructure.
 But, using Azure AD Connect is a compromise.

 ADFS, while complicated and expensive to deploy, brings the authentication immediately to the Active Directory environment.
 If you need to maintain multiple Active Directory environments, you can configure more ADFS servers.
 Azure AD Connect, on the other hand, is a single server with no automatic failover.
-Azure AD Connect’s password synchronization option does not meet the security requirements for many organizations.
+Azure AD Connect’s password synchronisation option does not meet the security requirements for many organisations.